sam-mccarthy/sam-mccarthy/README.md

 ## Hello!
 I'm Samuel.
 Software engineer studying Computer Science with a minor in Mathematics at UMBC.\
 Passion for software built out of a very curious childhood.
 Send me your fractals.\
-Feel free to reach out!\
+Feel free to reach out!
+You can find my LinkedIn on the sidebar of my profile.\
 \
 Currently working on my [website](https://samcc.me), and finishing up some projects.